 Who’d’ve guessed that today we’d be able to have realtime chat in customer support rather than having to wait 48 hours to hear back from an agent over the phone to solve a billing issue?

 And if you look at the numbers, it’s quite impressive.
-According to this report by Forrester, the number of customers that use live chat over phone and email has increased by 50% since 2012.
+According to a report by Forrester, the number of customers that use live chat over phone and email has increased by 50% since 2012.
 In fact, live chat is now so popular that it is the most preferred customer communication channel, according to this study.

 No wonder then that more than two billion messages are exchanged between people and companies every month on Facebook Messenger alone…